 While all states require licensed clinical social workers to complete a CSWE-accredited MSW program*, specific requirements in terms of coursework and field education vary by state.
 For example, students who wish to pursue licensing in the State of New York must complete a minimum of 12 hours of clinical coursework for licensure.
 In California, the Board of Behavioral Sciences requires LCSW candidates to have completed classes in child abuse, substance abuse, spousal abuse, aging and long term care, and human sexuality, prior to taking the state’s mandatory licensing examination.
 Due to the variations in state regulations for clinical social worker licensure, we recommend that students who plan to pursue a career in clinical social work to research the specific requirements for LCSW licensure in their state of residence while they research online MSW programs.

 For students who are interested in clinical social work, some schools offer online MSW programs with a clinical social work or mental health concentration.
 The curriculum in these programs is typically designed for students who wish to pursue a career in clinical social work.
 However, an online MSW program with an advanced generalist concentration may prepare students for clinical social work as well, depending on the curriculum of the program.
 Therefore, we recommend students to speak with an admission advisor or program administrator before applying to a program to ensure that the program aligns with his or her career goals and aspirations.
 Students may also be able to complete additional requirements post-graduation if they were not able to do so during their degree program.
 For more information, check out our page on online clinical social work programs.

-* Currently, 41 states will accept a doctoral degree in social work (either a Ph.D. or DSW) in place of an MSW.
-At this time, the CSWE does not accredited social work doctoral programs.
+*Currently, 27 states will accept a doctoral degree in social work (either a Ph.D. or DSW) in place of an MSW.
+At this time, the CSWE does not accredited social work doctoral programs as of April 2020.